Vietnam: First Indochina War

-The colonial administration was thereby ended and French Indochina was dissolved under the Geneva Accords of 21 July 1954 into three countries—Vietnam, and the kingdoms of Cambodia and Laos.
-Vietnam was further divided into North and South administrative regions at the Demilitarised Zone, roughly along the 17th parallel north (pending elections scheduled for July 1956 (Note: Neither the American government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
-The non-communist Vietnamese delegation objected strenuously to any division of Vietnam; however, the French accepted the Việt Minh proposal that Vietnam be united by elections under the supervision of "local commissions".
-The United States, with the support of South Vietnam and the United Kingdom, countered with the "American Plan", which provided for United Nations-supervised unification elections.
-The plan, however, was rejected by Soviet and other communist delegations.)).
+The Geneva Accords of 21 July 1954, signed between the Viet Minh and the French, ended the colonial fighting and affirmed Vietnam's independence, while placing Vietnam under a temporary North–South division along the Demilitarized Zone, roughly following the 17th parallel north (pending elections scheduled for July 1956).
+(Note: Neither the American government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
+The State of Vietnam's delegation strenuously objected to any division of Vietnam; however, the French accepted the Việt Minh proposal that Vietnam be united by elections under the supervision of "local commissions".
+The United States, with the support of the State of Vietnam and the United Kingdom, countered with the "American Plan", which provided for United Nations-supervised unification elections.
+The plan, however, was rejected by Soviet and other communist delegations.)
 300 days of free movement were permitted, during which almost a million northerners, including at least 500,000 Catholics and approximately 200,000 Buddhists, moved south, fearing persecution by the communists.
-This migration was in large part aided by the United States military through Operation Passage to Freedom.
+This migration was aided by the United States navy through Operation Passage to Freedom.
 The partition of Vietnam by the Geneva Accords was not intended to be permanent, and stipulated that Vietnam would be reunited after the elections.
 In July 1955, the State of Vietnam's prime minister Ngô Đình Diệm announced in a broadcast that South Vietnam would not participate in the elections, as they had not signed the accords and therefore were not bound by them.
 In October 1955, Ngô Đình Diệm toppled Bảo Đại in a fraudulent referendum organised by his brother Ngô Đình Nhu, and proclaimed himself president of the Republic of Vietnam.

 Vietnam War

 From 1953 to 1956, the North Vietnamese government instituted agrarian reforms including "rent reduction" and "land reform", which resulted in significant political repression.
 This included 13,500 to as many as 100,000 executions.
 In the South, Diệm countered North Vietnamese subversion (including the assassination of over 450 South Vietnamese officials in 1956) by detaining tens of thousands of suspected communists in "political reeducation centres".
 This programme incarcerated many non-communists, but was successful at curtailing communist activity in the country, if only for a time.
 The North Vietnamese government claimed that 2,148 people were killed in the process by November 1957.
 The pro-Hanoi Viet Cong began a guerrilla campaign in South Vietnam in the late 1950s to overthrow Diệm's government.
 From 1960, the Soviet Union and North Vietnam signed treaties providing for further Soviet military support.
-The Republic of Vietnam in the south was supported by the United States, Australia, South Korea, Thailand, and Laos while the Democratic Republic of Vietnam in the north was supported by the Soviet Union, People's Republic of China, Khmer Rouge, and later, Sweden.
+The Republic of Vietnam in the south was supported by the United States, Australia, South Korea, and Thailand, while the Democratic Republic of Vietnam in the north was supported by the Soviet Union, People's Republic of China, Khmer Rouge, and later, Sweden.